To learn more, contact Jennifer Barta, Minds in Motion coordinator

 Minds in Motion is a program for people diagnosed with early to mid-stage dementia and their caregivers to do together.

-Combining physical activity and mental and social stimulation, Minds in Motion unfolds to laughter and chatter, with new friendships forming and stories being shared.
+Combining 30 minutes of physical activity and 30 minutes of cognitive stimulation, Minds in Motion unfolds to laughter and chatter, with new friendships forming and stories being shared.

 Feedback from our participants: